sunfounder/kepler-kit/docs/source/video_course/lesson62.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 62: Create Functions to Average and Sort Grades in Micropythons
+Lesson 62: Create Functions to Average and Sort Grades in Micropythons
 =============================================================================

 This tutorial covers using functions in MicroPython on the Raspberry Pi Pico W: